It isn’t just wishful thinking to say that every consumer can get excellent customer service. But it does take some effort and strategy.

 7. Ask Consumer Rescue to intervene in your customer service problem

-If you’ve followed all of our guidance, and you’ve still been unable to get a satisfactory resolution, Consumer Rescue is ready to help you.
+If you’ve followed all of our guidance and you’ve still been unable to get a satisfactory resolution, Consumer Rescue is ready to help you.

 For over half a decade, Dwayne Coward and I have worked side by side working to resolve thousands of consumer cases.
-Together we’ve put thousands of dollars back into the pockets of the people who contacted us – right where the money belongs.
+Together we’ve put hundreds of thousands of dollars back into the pockets of the people who contacted us – right where the money belongs.
 The Consumer Rescue team is dedicated to defending consumers.

 Unless there is a catastrophic customer service failure, most reputable companies will not allow your problem to escalate this far.
 But if it happens, you can submit your request for help to Consumer Rescue.
 One of us will get back to you, lickety-split!